jasonapierce/CS361/README.md

   - Your client code must send HTTP requests to `http://127.0.0.1:5000`.

 - **What to do if microservice is inaccessible:**
-  Contact me directly via Slack or email.
+  Contact me directly via Teams or email.
   I am available daily from **10 AM – 10 PM (PST)**.

 - **Deadline for reporting issues:**